schatzlab/appliedgenomics2020/assignments/assignment5/README.md

 Sample 5 times for each file (this emulates making experimental replicates) and conduct a paired t-test for differential expression of each of the 15 genes.
 Which genes are significantly differentially expressed at the 0.05 level and what is their mean fold change?

 Question 3b.
-Make a volano plot of the data: x-axis=log2(fold change of the mean expression); y-axis=-log_10(p_value).
+Make a volano plot of the data: x-axis=log2(fold change of the mean expression of gene_i); y-axis=-log_10(p_value comparing the expression of gene_i).
 Label all of the genes that show a statistically siginificant change

 Question 3c.
 Now sample 5000 rows 10 times from each file, equivalent to making more replicates.
 Which genes are now significant at the 0.05 level and what is their mean fold change?